 Does your family have a hard time keeping up with all the books you borrow from your local library?
 This was a problem that I had when my kids were little, and they wanted to take out lots of books.

 To solve this problem, I went to LLBean.com and ordered a medium sized tote in a bright color that did not look like anything else I owned.
 Here’s the best part – I had them monogram the word “Library” on the tote to let everyone in my family know where to put library books when they were done reading them.
 Inside the tote I put the printed receipt from the library detailing all the books we had checked out.
 When the books were due, (my library sends me a reminder email 3 days before the due date) we could just compare the receipt to the books that were in the tote.
 Then if there was a missing book, the kids could hunt it down and get it in the tote bag.
+There are loads of places that you could get promotional/personalised tote bags from to be honest.
+For example, you could take a look at something like these bags at us imprints to give you a better idea of what is on offer.

 Now that my kids are older and taking care of their own checked out books, my tote is not quite so full.
 I have thought about ordering the smaller version of the tote but just last night I found someone else’s library books in my bag.
 I guess I will keep using the old beat up tote, happy with the knowledge that I passed on at least one organizing habit to my kids!